Inizia a utilizzare Gemma e LangChain

 Esegui il deployment del modello

-Vertex AI è una piattaforma per l'addestramento e il deployment di modelli e applicazioni IA.
+Vertex AI è una piattaforma per l'addestramento e il deployment di modelli e applicazioni di IA.
 Model Garden è una raccolta selezionata di modelli che puoi esplorare nella console Google Cloud.

 1. Seleziona Esegui il deployment.

-• Nome endpoint (ad esempio, google_gemma-7b-it-mg-one-click-deploy)
+• Nome endpoint (ad es. google_gemma-7b-it-mg-one-click-deploy)

-• Regione (ad esempio, us-west1)
+• Regione (ad es. us-west1)

 # @title Basic parameters